LaurentRosenfeld/Perl-6-Miscellaneous/Challenges-in-Perl6/Historical-values.md

 ## Alternate solutions

 All challengers except Noud and Yet Ebreo used objects of the built-in [Proxy](https://docs.perl6.org/type/Proxy) class, which I did not know about before.
-According to the P6 documentation, a proxy is an object that allows you to set a hook that executes whenever a value is retrieved from a container (`FETCH`) or when it is set (`STORE`).
+According to the Perl 6 documentation, a proxy is an object that allows you to set a hook that executes whenever a value is retrieved from a container (`FETCH`) or when it is set (`STORE`).
 This is quite obviously the right tool for solving the task at hand.
 This is the example provided in the official Perl 6 documentation to create a container that returns twice what was stored in it:

 ``` Perl6
 sub double() is rw {